 While the days of unused "sitting rooms" and plastic-wrapped furniture are long gone, Roberts still insists on paying special attention to making your living room fit the conveniences of everyday living.
 "Select textiles and rugs that can take the wear and tear of everyday living," she recommends.

 Not Mixing Periods and Styles

 According to Dick, "oftentimes people feel boxed in and limited by the architecture of their home and select furniture based on the home's architecture and time period.
 Our solution is to mix furniture styles with the style of architecture."
 In one Georgia home, the design firm merged contemporary furniture with traditional crown molding, Moroccan antique rugs, African beaded benches, and contemporary art.
 "We love to recover and rework vintage pieces and mix them with custom sofas so the living room feels timeless and approachable," he adds.

-Roberts says, "There are some great outdoor fabrics that we're using indoors that dogs and kids cannot destroy.
+According to Roberts, "there are some great outdoor fabrics that we're using indoors that dogs and kids cannot destroy.
 It's important to select rugs that will wear well.
-Beware of the seductive silk rug.
-Wool is a much better rug for a family.
-Make sure that there's adequate storage in the living room to contain all of the items that we like to have around: Toys (if you have children), books, remotes, and a junk drawer.
-It's always helpful!"
+Beware of the seductive silk rug."
+Instead, consider a wool rug.

 Not Testing Your Furniture Layout

 Overlooking Smaller Items

 To avoid feeling like you're in a store, Roberts also recommends leaving adequate room in the budget for lighting, textiles, and accessories after large items are selected.
 "The small pieces are what add personality," says Roberts.
 "We also prefer to light the living room with low lighting instead of overhead light.
-Floor lamps and table lamps are best for living rooms," she says.
+Floor lamps and table lamps are best for living rooms."